About the Urban Coup

 We intend to build a community of 30 households, six of which will be social (public) housing and the remaining 24 will be private dwellings.
 There will be a mix of one, two and three bedroom residences, a common house with shared kitchen and dining, shared garden and orchard, music room, 2-3 rooms for guest accommodation, car sharing, and other shared facilities.

-We hope to purchase land and begin to build in 2013.
 We are working with a housing association that will act as our project developer i.e. buy the land and finance the building.
 We have 25 members so far, and are looking for more.
 Be quick!
 If we have more members than we can accommodate for this current project, we will be encouraging the development of Urban Coup 2, to share what we have learned to support the development of more cohousing communities.